demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-get-machine-alerts
 ---
-Retrieves all Alerts related to a specific device.
+Retrieves all alerts related to a specific device.

 ##### Required Permissions
 Alert.ReadWrite.All